-High demand and low supply in Ottawa’s new-built townhome market are proving a plus for Greatwise Developments following its launch of Fresh Finale, the third and final phase of the popular Fresh Towns project in west-end Qualicum.
+High demand and low supply in Ottawa’s new-built townhome market are proving a plus for Greatwise Developments following its launch of Fresh Finale in Qualicum, the third and final phase of the popular Fresh Towns project in the west-end neighbourhood.

 The collection of 32 newly designed townhomes was 60 per cent sold out within 10 days of opening.